-New development (new build) permitted in Donnington and Muxton should be designed to achieve a high standard of energy efficiency and to achieve a high and sustainable level of design and construction.
-In addition, planning applications for development will be expected to include a statement setting out how the development will achieve this.
-These include:
+New development proposals in Donnington and Muxton should be designed to be energy efficient.
+Relevant planning applications should include a statement setting out how the development will achieve this, including as appropriate:

-- Siting and orientation to optimize passive solar gain. - The use of high quality thermally efficient building materials. - The installation of energy efficient measures such as loft and wall insulation and double glazing. - The incorporation of on-site energy generation from renewable/sustainable sources such as solar panels. - Alterations to buildings must be designed with energy reduction in mind and comply with sustainable design and construction standards. - The retro-fitting of heritage properties (listed buildings and buildings of local interest) is encouraged to reduce energy where appropriate, providing it safeguards the historic characteristics of the building and the development is carried out with the active engagement with and the permission of the relevant organisations. - Non-residential developments should aim to meet the Building Research Establishment (BREEAM) building standard "excellent".
+- Siting and orientation to optimize passive solar gain, and - The use of energy efficient measures such as loft and wall insulation and double glazing.

+The retrofitting of heritage buildings (listed buildings and non-designated heritage assets) is encouraged to reduce energy consumption where appropriate, providing it safeguards the historic characteristics of the building.

+Non-residential development meeting the Building Research Establishment (BREEAM) "excellent" standard will be supported.

-3.8.9 Justification.
+3.7.9 Justification.
 This Policy conforms to the National Planning Policy Framework (NPPF) and Telford & Wrekin Local Plan Policy ER1.

-3.9 TRAFFIC, ROAD SAFETY, WALKING AND CYCLING
+3.8 TRAFFIC, ROAD SAFETY, WALKING AND CYCLING

-3.9.1 Consultation respondents were generally concerned about the volume and speed of traffic passing through the Neighbourhood Area and the consequent impact on road safety and pedestrians.
+3.8.1 Consultation respondents were generally concerned about the volume and speed of traffic passing through the Neighbourhood Area and the consequent impact on road safety and pedestrians.
 In particular, respondents highlighted the importance of reducing speed within residential streets, enforcing speed limits, enforcing parking regulations, managing parking around schools and introducing CCTV cameras where appropriate.

-- 3.9.2 The issue that attracted most comments was the need to slow down traffic within residential areas. - 3.9.3 Improving walking routes and cycling facilities and the safety of pedestrians were matters raised by a large number of respondents.
+3.8.2 The issue that attracted most comments was the need to slow down traffic within residential areas.

+3.8.3 Improving walking routes and cycling facilities and the safety of pedestrians were matters raised by a large number of respondents.
 Generally, residents wanted safer walking routes and better street lighting.
-In particular, safe walking and cycle routes to and from schools were considered to be priorities. - 3.9.4 Strategic Policies.
+In particular, safe walking and cycle routes to and from schools were considered to be priorities.

+3.8.4 Strategic Policies.
 The Telford & Wrekin Local Plan 2011-2031 sets out the requirements for the design of roads and streets.
-In summary Local Plan Policy C4 requires all development to demonstrate that a proposal: - Accords with Government Guidance - Takes into consideration the needs of pedestrians and cyclists, buses and bus users as well as freight, deliveries and refuse collection vehicles - Is safe, convenient, well designed with accessible and appropriately lit walking, cycling and public transport routes that provide opportunities for safe sustainable travel within the development as well as links to the surrounding community - Encourages permeability for walking, cycling and traffic calming measures such as shared surfaces - Is designed to an adoptable standard with energy efficient lighting where it is intended that these be adopted by the Borough Council - 3.9.5 The Parish Council recognizes that matters relating to highways and traffic are the responsibility of the Highways Authority and expects Telford & Wrekin Council to monitor traffic speeds and seek speed limits appropriate to the urban environment.
+In summary Local Plan Policy C4 requires all development to demonstrate that a proposal:

+- Accords with Government Guidance - Takes into consideration the needs of pedestrians and cyclists, buses and bus users as well as freight, deliveries and refuse collection vehicles - Is safe, convenient, well designed with accessible and appropriately lit walking, cycling and public transport routes that provide opportunities for safe sustainable travel within the development as well as links to the surrounding community - Encourages permeability for walking, cycling and traffic calming measures such as shared surfaces - Is designed to an adoptable standard with energy efficient lighting where it is intended that these be adopted by the Borough Council

+3.8.5 The Parish Council recognizes that matters relating to highways and traffic are the responsibility of the Highways Authority and expects Telford & Wrekin Council to monitor traffic speeds and seek speed limits appropriate to the urban environment.
 The enforcement of speed limits and parking regulations are matters that the appropriate authorities should manage effectively.